Self Assessment Tax Return: The freedom of working for yourself is great, and there is the potential for big money.

-Also, check back through all the information you have entered before you press Submit
+Also, check all the information you have entered before pressing Submit.

 You can edit every detail at any point before submitting.

-You will get a confirmation and code number once you submit.
+You will get a confirmation and code number once you submit it.

 It is best to keep a note of this number as a reference for the future.